 If you only visit one place, make it the Dallas Arboretum, unless you don’t like stunning gardens.
 Gardens are at their finest in spring, sometimes summer, but this place astounds even in fall.
 The grounds blaze in all the stereotypical golds, reds and bright burnt oranges you associate with the season.
 Meanwhile, the water features and abundance knotty gourds (some which help form a pumpkin village) add interest to the scene.
 The food was quite good, too, so you really could spend a day here.

 Also, if you’re a photographer, be sure to add the touristy, pricey, but totally worth it Reunion Tower to your itinerary.
-I went up to the observation deck just before sunset and spent a very happy hour taking photos of the sun reflecting off the building as the deepened into an inky blue.
+I went up to the observation deck just before sunset and spent a very happy hour taking photos of the sun reflecting off the buildings as the sky deepened into a richer then darker blue.

 The Pocket Sandwich Theatre, meanwhile, is another gem.
 Despite underwhelming food, the theater knows how to put on a stellar show.
 Go for a melodrama, where they can dish up just the right balance of absurd with colorful histrionics.
 I never thought a cowboy hat in Dracula could be so apt.